-Initially, I used to keep a hose pick tool in my toolbox for removing stuck fuel hoses on my truck but now I use hose removal pliers.
-Hose removal pliers are more gentle on hoses and greatly reduce the struggle of removing stuck rubber hoses from fittings.
-They are the easiest tool you can use to remove any stuck hose without breaking it.
+Initially, I used to carry a hose pick tool in my toolbox for removing stuck fuel hoses on my truck but now I use hose removal pliers.
+They are more gentle on hoses and greatly reduce the struggle of removing stuck rubber hoses off fittings.
+They are also easy to use and won’t break hoses.

-In this article, you will learn why you need a hose removal tool when working with hoses.
-More specifically, you will also learn about the best hose grip pliers in the market and how to use them to remove the most stubborn hoses.
+In this article, you will learn why you need hose removal pliers for removing radiator hoses and fuel lines.
+More importantly, you will find some of the best hose grip pliers in the market and how to use them to take rubber hoses off fitting.

 Why do you need a hose removal tool?

 If you have dealt with hoses, you know that some rubber hoses are difficult to remove without a tool.
 When a rubber hose stays clamped on a pipe for a long time, it tends to create a strong bond with the pipe.
 This bond can be hard to break without a tool.
-This is why some people try different hacks including using a flat screwdriver to get underneath the rubber to break the seal.
-Some apply WD-40 to soften the rubber and break the strong bond.
-When none of the hacks work, most people simply cut off the hose and replace it with a new one.
+This is why some people try different hacks including sliding a flat screwdriver underneath the stuck rubber to break the seal.
+Some people apply WD-40 to soften the rubber and break the strong bond.
+And when none of the hacks work, most people simply cut off the hose and replace it with a new one.

 The good news is that you can reduce the struggles and frustrations of dealing with seized rubber hoses by using a proper hose removal tool.
 But before we dive into hose removal tools, do you know why rubber hoses become hard to remove?
 Here are the two main reasons.